 How Global News Agencies & Western Media Report Geopolitics

-How does the newspaper know what it knows?
-The answer is likely to surprise some newspaper readers:
+How does a newspaper know what it knows?
+The answer is likely to surprise some readers:

-Even the Head of a News Agency noted: “There is something strange about news agencies.
 They are little known to the public.
-Unlike a newspaper, their activity is not so much in the spotlight, yet they can always be found at the source of the story.”
-(Segbers 2007, p.
-9)
+Unlike a newspaper, their activity is not so much in the spotlight, yet they can always be found at the source of the story.

 The Invisible Nerve Centre of the Media System

-So what are the names of these agencies that are always at the source of the story?
+So what are the names of these agencies at the source of the story?
 There are now only 3 global news agencies left:

 1. The American Associated Press (AP) has over 4,000 employees worldwide.
 The AP belongs to US media companies and has its main editorial office in New York.
 AP news is used by around 12,000 international media outlets, reaching more than half of the world’s population every day.